Shopify/mobile-buy-sdk-ios/README.md

 ###### Apple Pay checkout [⤴](#table-of-contents)

 The Buy SDK makes  Pay integration easy with the provided `Pay.framework`.
-Please refer to the [ Pay](#apple-pay-) section on how to setup and use `PaySession` to obtain a payment token.
+To learn how to set up and use `PaySession` to obtain a payment token, refer to the [ Pay](#apple-pay-) section.
 After we have a payment token, we can complete the checkout:

 ```swift
 // let paySession: PaySession